 People worship Dhanwantari, the God of medicines or treatment on Dhanteras.

-The list of things you need for Goddess Lakshmi and Lord Kuber Puja are as follows:
+The list of things you need for Goddess Lakshmi and Lord Kuber Puja is as follows:

-Following Mantra should be chanted for worshiping Kuber and Dhanwantari:
+Chant the following Mantra for worshiping Kuber and Dhanwantari:

 1) Om Shri Kuberaya Namah!